 Don’t wait—act!

 Don’t be lazy.
-If you see that your developer is taking on a new task, open it, find the analyst’s documentation, and start writing test cases.
+If you see your developer taking on a new task, open it, find the analyst’s documentation, and start writing test cases.
 Imagine a robot reading your test cases and doing exactly what they specify.
+The precision a robot demands is exactly what test frameworks require—so the habit transfers directly.
 I believe this approach will help you transition to automated testing.
+Tester judgment—spotting edge cases, usability gaps, and context-dependent behavior—still matters; the robot metaphor covers only the deterministic, specifiable part.

 Make calls your enemy

-Whenever you’re about to call someone on the team to clear up an ambiguity, pause and ask yourself:
+Whenever you’re about to call someone to clear up an ambiguity about a requirement or a bug, pause and ask yourself:

 Important!
-Use markup and formatting (headings, lists, code snippets, etc.) to make your comments easy to read.
+Use markup and formatting (headings, lists, code snippets) to make your comments easy to read.

 How to write a bug report so that the developer will want to fix the bug